dojo/docs/dojo/on.rst

                 * cancelable - This indicates that the event's default action can be cancelled.
 The default action is cancelled by a listener by calling ``event.preventDefault()``.
 The emit method does not perform any default action, it returns a value allowing the calling code to perform any default action.
+                * detail - When an event is emitted using ``widget.emit()``, this object is added and contains useful information such as a reference to the widget instance that emitted the event.
 ======== ====== =======================================================================================================

 ``emit()`` returns the event object unless the event is cancelable and is cancelled by one of the listeners, in which